-The fieldwork portion of this program will provide you with professional, on site experience under the supervision of the drug counseling site supervisor and a faculty instructor.
+The fieldwork portion of these programs will provide you with professional, on site experience under the supervision of the drug counseling site supervisor and a faculty instructor.
 As you are completing your drug counseling fieldwork, you will be evaluated regularly and will be given adequate learning experiences so that core drug counseling skills and theories are understood.

 An addiction studies master’s degree will prepare you for higher level roles in treatment and prevention programs, and also clinical settings where drug addiction professionals work as part of a larger healthcare team.